 The glass-domed Observation Lounge on Deck 7 is a comfortable spot to relax and enjoy panoramic polar views.

-Located on in the Observation Lounge on Deck 7, the library includes a selection of field guides, picture books and reference books.
-Whatever your personal interests are, we’re sure you’ll find something worth reading.
-The World Explorer collection includes books in multiple languages covering subjects like wildlife, history, marine biology, ecology and geology.
+Located in the Observation Lounge on Deck 7, the library includes a selection of field guides, picture books and reference books.

 A crew member is available at reception to assist you or answer any questions during posted hours.
 You can purchase internet access cards here, arrange for a wake-up call or settle your accounts at the end of the voyage.